 The policy requires "new public rights of way linking to the wider footpath network in the Browney Valley to the south" but the applicant's proposals do not include any.
-There should be at least one footpath from the development, crossing the A691 and connecting through the compensatory improvement land to Witton Gilbert Footpath 12.
+The Trust notes the comments from the Rights of Way Officer (20 January 2023) that there is no suitable connection to the wider footpath network at present.
+In the view of the Trust, there should be at least one footpath from the development, crossing the A691 and connecting through the compensatory improvement land to Witton Gilbert Footpath 12.